Muscat Guide and Diary - Oman

 Have you been to Oman?
 Which places did we miss out that are on your most recommended list?
 Would you go to any of these?

 Disclaimer: Part of our stay in Oman was in collaboration with Intercontinental Muscat.
-All pictures and opinions shared are my own.
+All opinions shared are my own.